exoplatform/exo-documentation/docs/GettingStarted.rst

 Wallet Balance
 ---------------

-The Wallet widget displays the number of your balance of your wallet.
+The Wallet widget displays the token balance of your wallet.
 You will receive tokens regularly in your wallet by collaborating through the digital workplace apps.
+See :ref:`Total rewarded funds <UserWallet>` for more details.

 |DW-9|